As purchased in 2003

 Major Kitchen Overhaul

-The kitchen was untouched mid-80s spec.
-It has a bad smell, which I later found out was a leaking sink outlet pipe, and was in major need of a refresh.
+The kitchen was untouched mid-80s spec and was in major need of a refresh.
+It had a bad smell, which I later found out was a leaking sink outlet pipe.

 My mate Lyndon was a cabinet-maker and did the honours while I laboured for him.
 Once the cabinets were in, I painted, tiled the splashback, hung the blind and installed and painted the cornice.